antaldaniel/dataandlyrics/content/post/2022-12-02_vecera/index.md

 ---
-title: "Everything is reflected in what you create"
+title: "'Everything is reflected in what you create'"
 subtitle: Listen Local Interview
 date: "2022-12-03T10:00:00+02:00"
 output: